ronaldbosma/azure-apim-samples/catch-all-api/README.md

 Follow these steps to test the API:
 1. Open the [tests.http](tests.http) file in an IDE that supports HTTP requests, such as Visual Studio Code.
 1. The base URL is configured to `https://echo.playground.azure-api.net/api` by default.
 Execute the requests to call the Echo API directly.
-1. Change the base URL to your API Management service URL, e.g., `https://<your-api-management-service-name>.azure-api.net/catch-all`, and execute the requests again to call the Echo API via the Catch-All API.
+1. Change the base URL to your API Management service URL, e.g. `https://<your-api-management-service-name>.azure-api.net/catch-all`.
+Execute the requests again to call the Echo API via the Catch-All API.